emilianoyoung/ai/_posts/_archive/2019-12-06-amazon-partners-national-football-league-for-player-health-safety.md

         width: 700
         height: 350
   - title: "NFL turns to Amazon for help addressing player injuries"
-    excerpt: "Amazon Rekognition, Amazon ML Solutions Lab and Amazon SageMaker will be used by the NFL's data scientists, developers and doctors to develop a platform called \"Digital Athlete.\" With \"Digital Athlete,\" the league can create a simulated model of an NFL player and run it through an endless number of game scenarios to gain a better understanding ..."
+    excerpt: "Amazon Rekognition, Amazon ML Solutions Lab and Amazon SageMaker will be used by the NFL's data scientists, developers and doctors to develop a platform called \"Digital Athlete.\" With \"Digital Athlete,\" the league can create a simulated model of an NFL ..."
-    publishedDateTime: 2019-12-06T14:41:00Z
+    publishedDateTime: 2019-12-06T15:42:00Z
     sourceUrl: https://www.techrepublic.com/article/nfl-turns-to-amazon-for-help-addressing-player-injuries/
     ampUrl: https://www.techrepublic.com/google-amp/article/nfl-turns-to-amazon-for-help-addressing-player-injuries/
     cdnAmpUrl: https://www-techrepublic-com.cdn.ampproject.org/c/s/www.techrepublic.com/google-amp/article/nfl-turns-to-amazon-for-help-addressing-player-injuries/